 But first I wanted to read a lot.
 I did a Bachelor of Arts at Victoria University, majoring in English Literature, then a Bachelor of Communication Studies majoring in journalism at Auckland University of Technology (in retrospect, two degrees was overkill).
 After my first job writing for The Rotorua Daily Post and sole reporter at the Turangi Chronicle (a lot happened there – honest!), I landed a job as editorial assistant as North & South magazine.
 I was promoted to staff writer, and won two Qantas Media Awards.

-Since 2007, I’ve freelanced for stand-alone and newspaper-insert magazines including North & South, NEXT, Capital, NZ House & Garden, The Herald on Sunday, Fairfax magazine Your Weekend, Weekend Herald magazine Canvas, Sunday and the Reader’s Digest, the NZ Herald magazines Travel and Viva, the NZ Listener, the Australian Women’s Weekly NZ, Good, AA Directions, NZ Women’s Health, Alive, Unlimited, The Independent (NZ), Mindfood and Australian magazine HealthSmart.
+Since 2007, I’ve freelanced for stand-alone and newspaper-insert magazines including North & South, NEXT, Capital, NZ House & Garden, The Herald on Sunday, Fairfax magazine Your Weekend, Weekend Herald magazine Canvas, Sunday and the Reader’s Digest, the NZ Herald magazines Travel and Viva, the NZ Listener, the Australian Women’s Weekly NZ, Good, AA Directions, NZ Women’s Health, Alive, Unlimited, The Independent (NZ), Mindfood, Australian magazine HealthSmart, and international magazine Monocle.

 Over six years, I wrote dozens of stories – as well as film reviews and TV previews – for the Herald on Sunday and its magazines View and Living.
 Five years ago I moved from Auckland to Wellington, where I’m the books’ and culture writer for Capital magazine (see previous issues at capitalmag.co.nz for these and other stories).